 Traditional Worship ~ 9am ♦ Contemporary Worship ~ 11:11am

 Adult Sunday School Youth Sunday School Confirmation Class

 SHEPHERD OF HOPE FOOD PANTRY

 Open: May 17, 3 – 6:30 pm

 Shopping List for May: Juice (64 oz.), Dish Soap, Bar Soap, Toothpaste, Deodorant

 Donation stations are located at both entrances to the Church

-Many thanks to Concord United Methodist Church and Farragut Presbyterian Church our ministry partners for wonderful volunteers and generous donations!
+Many thanks to Concord United Methodist Church, Farragut Presbyterian Church and First Baptist Church of Concord, our ministry partners for wonderful volunteers and generous donations!

 Thanks to you who participate in the Kroger Rewards Program.
 Our pantry has received over $2,000 to stock our shelves.
 IT’S EASY TO SIGN UP.
 Go online to krogercommunityrewards.com to register your card with our NEW CODE XI124.
 Our pantry receives a donation with each of your purchases.

 WELCA — ANNA ESTHER CIRCLE